 - Further conditions apply to sheet music and song lyrics.
-See Section 6. - If you want to use copies in the administrative activities of the educational institution, see Section 7.
+See Section 6. - If you want to use copies in research or the administrative activities of the institution of higher education, see Sections 7 and 8.

 Material you have prepared yourself refers to material the content of which you have mainly produced yourself.